-As we age, our feet change more than we realize — and that affects how running shoes fit and feel.
+As we age, our feet change more than we realize, and that affects how running shoes fit and feel.
 Tendons and ligaments lose elasticity, arches may flatten, and feet often get wider, even if your shoe size stays the same.
-You also lose some of the natural fat padding under your soles, which can make shoes feel tighter or less cushioned than they used to.
-Studies have even found that active older women often need wider shoes to stay comfortable.
-That’s why finding the best running shoes for women over 40 often means rethinking fit, support, and cushioning altogether (UChicago Medicine; Harvard Health; Reeves et al., 2023).
+You also lose some of the natural fat padding under your soles, which can make shoes feel tighter or less cushioned than they used to (UChicago Medicine; Harvard Health; Reeves et al., 2023).
+That’s why the best running shoes for older women prioritize precise fit (including width options), stable support, and balanced cushioning.
+Comfort without bulk.

 Whether you’re training for a race or just trying to stay consistent with your weekly runs, the right pair of shoes can mean the difference between running strong… and dealing with nagging pain that sidelines you for weeks.